Miranda Crace8-Minute read

 A house listed at too high a price could ward off potential buyers.
 Ask an agent how they deduced the value of your house, whether through a proper comparative market analysis (CMA) or by looking at comparable sales in the area.
 A professional REALTOR® will be able to tell you exactly how they came to their suggested asking price.

-An agent who also has a client interested in your house might seem like a two-birds-one-stone situation, but beware that an agent working both sides of a transaction can’t conceivably represent yours and a buyer’s interests at the same time.
+An agent who also has a client interested in your house might seem like a two-birds-one-stone situation, but be aware that an agent working both sides of a transaction can’t conceivably represent your interests and a buyer’s interests at the same time.
 They will inevitably have to favor one of you over the other in order to get one of you the best deal – which, after all, is an agent’s primary job.

 There’s a lot you need to know before you can entrust someone with finding you your dream home or selling your old one.
 If a REALTOR® can confidently answer the questions listed above, then they just might be the right one for the job.